michael2012z/BitBible/markdown/Etheridge/files/John.md

 37. Yet though all these signs he had done before them, they believed not in him:

-38. that the word of the prophet Eshaia might be fulfilled, who said, My Lord, who hath believed our report,Or, our hearing.
-And the arm of the Lord, to whom hath it been revealed?
+38. that the word of the prophet Eshaia might be fulfilled, who said, My Lord, who hath believed our report,

 39. Because of this they were not able to believe: Wherefore again Eshaia had said,